MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/deployment-options-for-office-for-mac.md

 ## Download Office for Mac to your local network

-The easiest way to download Office for a Mac, and ensure you're always getting the most current version and build, is to download directly from the Office Content Delivery Network (CDN) on the internet.
+The easiest way to download Office for Mac, and ensure you're always getting the most current version and build, is to download directly from the Office Content Delivery Network (CDN) on the internet.
 Here are the links to the installer packages for the Office suite, which contains all the applications.

 - [Office for Mac](https://go.microsoft.com/fwlink/p/?linkid=2009112) (Microsoft 365 or Office 365 subscription plan)
 - [Office LTSC for Mac 2021](https://go.microsoft.com/fwlink/p/?linkid=2009112) (volume license)
 - [Office 2019 for Mac](https://go.microsoft.com/fwlink/p/?linkid=525133) (retail or volume license)

-The same installer package is used for Office for Mac, Office LTSC for Mac 2021, and Office 2019 for Mac.
+The same installer package can be used for Office for Mac, Office LTSC for Mac 2021, and Office 2019 for Mac.
 How you activate the product determines which features are available to your users.

 > [!NOTE]
 > - Support for Office 2016 for Mac ended on October 13, 2020.
 For more information, see [End of support for Office 2016 for Mac](https://support.microsoft.com/office/e944a907-bbc8-4be5-918d-a514068d0056).